GMoylan02/short_video_generator/README.md

 # video-generator
-Scrapes topics from forums such as stack exchange and generates youtube videos based on those topics.
+Scrapes topics from reddit/tifu and makes short form youtube shorts/tiktok content from it